Poems, Chiefly in the Scottish Dialect (Second Edinburgh Edition): Details of the size, signatures, etc.

 The 1793 Edinburgh Edition volumes were both printed in 12mo or duodecimo, with twelve leaves per sheet format, measuring 20.4 x 12.7 cm, untrimmed, had 522 pages total with 237 pages in Volume I and 283 pages in volume II; a 27-page glossary or 'dictionary' of Scots words was appended for those unfamiliar with the language.
 For reasons unknown a few words from the original 1786 glossary were omitted from the expanded versions, such as Taet meaning a small quantity.
 Burns did not expand the 1787 glossary to cover the 1793 or 1794 editions.
 The two volumes together were 150 pages or nearly 40% longer than the 1787 Edinburgh Edition.
-The Kilmarnock Editiom and the 1787 Edinburgh Editions had been printed in octavo.
+The Kilmarnock Edition and the 1787 Edinburgh Editions had been printed in octavo.

 It was published in 'printers' boards with most copies subsequently being cut and more or less ornately bound as two volumes.
 The signatures run from A-K12 in Volume I and the first six leaves of each sheet are signed.
 In Volume II the signatures run from A-L12 and M10.
 The fleurons are all simple double, diamond or broken rule lines.

 No 'chain and line' was used, only wove and the volumes therefore do not carry a watermark and the portrait of Burns on the frontispiece is also on wove paper.

 Burns had added a number of annotations to clarify or enhance the understanding of his works that were included here, such as with Halloween and his notes on the 'Cove of Colean' (Culzean) as the Elfhame or home of the fairies.

 Six of the original holograph manuscript versions of the poems published in the Kilmarnock, Edinburgh, London and later editions are in the possession of the Irvine Burns Club in North Ayrshire, who also possess a copy of the 1786 Kilmarnock Edition and the 1787 Edinburgh Edition.